swhachey/instant_readme/README.md

 ___________________________

 ## DESCRIPTION
-Create a read me file using use input in the command line
+Create a Read Me file using user input via the command line

 ___________________________

 ### INSTALLATION
-Open the directory in terminal and initialize app by entering the command node index.js
+Open up the directory in terminal and start app by entering the command node index.js

 ___________________________

 ### USAGE
-Make sure to install INquirer NPM.
-And follow the instructions included in this vide which will be linked in the area once completed
+First install INquirer NPM and then follow instructions given in this video which will be linked in this area after completion

 Link to video of how to use app >> https://drive.google.com/file/d/1DvJjXEyJMjQvEV6TmW9BKl_EtQS5vDiU/view

 ___________________________

 ### CONTRIBUTIONS
-inquirer NPM and myself
+I am sole developer

 ___________________________

 ### TESTS
-No tests created
+No tests yet

 ___________________________

 ### QUESTIONS
-You can reach the developer for additional info or questions by contacting them via GitHub (swhachey) or email (swhachey@gmail.com)
+You can reach the developer for additional info or questions by contacting them via GitHub (swhachey) or email (sw.hachey@gmail.com)

 ___________________________
 ### LICENSES